Vifend, 200 mg 14 pcs

 Interaction

-Influence of other drugs on pharmacokinetics of voriconazole
+Effect of other drugs on the pharmacokinetics of voriconazole

-Voriconazole is metabolized under the action of cytochrome P450 isoenzymes – CYP2C19, CYP2C9 and CYP3A4.
-Inhibitors or inducers of these isoenzymes may cause, respectively, an increase or decrease in plasma concentrations of voriconazole.
+Voriconazole is metabolized by the action of cytochrome P450 isoenzymes – CYP2C19, CYP2C9 and CYP3A4.
+Inhibitors or inducers of these isoenzymes may cause an increase or decrease in voriconazole plasma concentrations, respectively.

-Plasma levels of voriconazole are significantly reduced when used simultaneously with the following drugs:
+Plasma levels of voriconazole are significantly reduced when administered concomitantly with the following drugs:

-Rifampicin (CYP450 inducer): Rifampicin (600 mg once daily) decreases Cmax (maximum plasma concentration) and AUCÏ of voriconazole by 93% and 96%, respectively.
+Rifampin (CYP450 inducer): Rifampin (600 mg once daily) reduces the Cmax (maximum plasma concentration) and AUC of voriconazole by 93% and 96%, respectively.

-The concomitant use of voriconazole and rifampicin is contraindicated (see Contraindications).
+The simultaneous use of voriconazole and rifampicin is contraindicated (see section Contraindications).

 Carbamazepine and long-acting barbiturates (potent CYP450 inducers):

-Carbamazepine and long-acting barbiturates (such as phenobarbital) are likely to significantly decrease plasma concentrations of voriconazole, although their interaction has not been studied.
+Carbamazepine and long-acting barbiturates (eg, phenobarbital) appear to significantly reduce voriconazole plasma concentrations, although their interaction has not been studied.

-The concomitant use of voriconazole with carbamazepine and long-acting barbiturates is contraindicated (see Contraindications).
+Concomitant use of voriconazole with carbamazepine and long-acting barbiturates is contraindicated (see section Contraindications).

-Given little or no significant pharmacokinetic interaction, dosage adjustment of the following drugs is not required:
+Given the slight pharmacokinetic interaction or lack of significant interaction, dosage adjustment of the following drugs is not required:

-Cimetidine (non-specific CYP450 inhibitor, and also increases the pH of gastric juice): Cimetidine (400 mg 2 times daily) causes an 18% and 23% increase in Cmax and AUCX of voriconazole, respectively.
-No dose adjustment for voriconazole is recommended.
+Cimetidine (non-specific inhibitor of CYP450 and also increases gastric pH): Cimetidine (400 mg 2 times daily) causes an increase in Cmax and AUCX of voriconazole by 18% and 23%, respectively.
+Voriconazole dose adjustment is not recommended.

-Ranitidine (increases gastric juice pH): Ranitidine (150 mg 2 times daily) has no significant effect on Cmax and AUCÏ of voriconazole.
+Ranitidine (increases gastric pH): Ranitidine (150 mg 2 times daily) does not have a significant effect on the Cmax and AUCτ of voriconazole.

-Macrolide group antibiotics : Erythromycin (CYP3A4 inhibitor; 1 g 2 times daily) and azithromycin (500 mg once daily) have no significant effect on Cmax and AUCÏ of voriconazole.
+Macrolide antibiotics: Erythromycin (CYP3A4 inhibitor; 1 g 2 times a day) and azithromycin (500 mg once a day) do not have a significant effect on the Cmax and AUCτ of voriconazole.

 Voriconazole inhibits the activity of cytochrome P450 isoenzymes – CYP2C19, CYP2C9 and CYP3A4.
 In this regard, voriconazole may increase plasma concentrations of substances that are metabolized by these CYP450 isoenzymes.